Thefrank/freebsd-port-sooners/README.md

 These port will also more accurately use the canonical default install locations.
 These changes will be noted for each port.

-ALSO: Radarr and Prowlarr might be getting added to the official ports tree!
-See https://bugs.freebsd.org/bugzilla/show_bug.cgi?id=259194 and https://bugs.freebsd.org/bugzilla/show_bug.cgi?id=259196

 ## What is here currently:
 - mono 6.13.0.1212 (tarball Tue Dec 21 19:40:42 UTC 2021)
   - Made from a NIGHTLY tarball. mono 6.12 still does not build cleanly under FreeBSD